Subscribe to join thousands of other ecommerce experts

-The Whoop! dashboard allows you to define bid strategies for your whole assortment or specific segments based on your own business strategy.
-While this grants you freedom to influence your Google Shopping performance, it also requires a disciplined tactical approach — the need for coherent and accurate bidding decisions aligned with the overall business environment.
-For example, it’s important to analyze cross-device metrics carefully before deciding on device modifiers: if your site is not mobile-friendly, it makes little sense to bid aggressively on mobile or to go for a device split.
+The Shopping Ad Automation dashboard allows you to define bid strategies for your whole assortment or specific segments based on your business strategy.
+While this grants you the freedom to influence your Google Shopping performance, it also requires a disciplined tactical approach.
+It needs coherent and accurate bidding decisions aligned with the overall business environment.
+For example, it’s important to analyse cross-device metrics carefully before deciding on device modifiers.
+If your site is not mobile-friendly, it makes little sense to bid aggressively on mobile or to go for a device split.
 Remember: in the end, our machine learning algorithm can only be as good as you allow it to be.

 This also means that you have to identify key performance indicators.
-Aiming for impressions and a high CTR does not automatically mean more sales — but of course makes great sense if your goal is to maximize the branding effect instead of sales conversions.
+Aiming for impressions and a high CTR does not automatically mean more sales.
+However it makes great sense if your goal is to maximise the branding effect instead of sales conversions.

 No worries, if you are not sure how to transform your business goals into bid strategies, we are more than willing to assist!

-One of the first topics we cover with our Whoop! clients is a reminder that the Google Shopping channel does not depend on keywords but on product data.
+One of the first topics we cover with our Shopping Ad Automation clients is a reminder that the Google Shopping channel does not depend on keywords but product data.
 Consequently, Google Shopping performance is greatly influenced by the quality of product data submitted.
-Optimizing product titles, descriptions, and attributes can each improve the ad position, visibility, and CTR.
-The product title should be both accurate and relevant, withholding promotional phrases in favor of key product attributes such as the color, size, and brand.
-Moreover, in order for Google to match your product with suitable search queries, you need to provide unique product identifiers, such as the GTIN or the MPN.
-If you happen to provide the wrong identifiers, Google might disapprove the product or could end up matching the product with the wrong queries.
+Optimising product titles, descriptions, and attributes can each improve the ad position, visibility, and CTR.
+The product title should be both accurate and relevant, withholding promotional phrases in favour of key product attributes such as the colour, size, and brand.
+Moreover, for Google to match your product with suitable search queries, you need to provide unique product identifiers, such as the GTIN or the MPN.
+If you happen to provide the wrong identifiers, Google might disapprove of the product or could end up matching the product with the wrong queries.